-Following the success of the Gold Maple Leaf bullion coins, which were introduced in 1979, the Mint saw fit to produce a one-ounce SML coin in 1988.
-The coin’s obverse bears the effigy of Queen Elizabeth II by Arnold Machin, the year-date of 1988, and the face value of $5.
-The national symbol of Canada – the maple leaf – graces the reverse.
-The 1988 run of SML coins had a mintage of 1.11 million pieces.
+Following the success of its Gold Maple Leaf bullion coins, which were introduced in 1979, the Mint began producing a one-ounce SML coin in 1988.
+The coin’s obverse bears the effigy of Queen Elizabeth II by Arnold Machin, the year-date of 1988, and the face value of $5—the highest face value on the market for any comparable silver bullion coin.

-UNIQUE SECURITY FEATURES ON 2016 SML
+UNIQUE SECURITY FEATURES

 Since it was introduced in 1988, the iconic SML has been a sought-after item for both investors and collectors.